raspberrypilearning/build-an-octapi/en/step_5.md

     You will need to restart your Pi after installing the Unicorn HAT software.

-    Then, make sure you are in the `/home/pi` folder by typing `cd /home/pi`.
+    Then, reopen the terminal and make sure you are in the `/home/pi` folder by typing `cd /home/pi`.

     Download the `start_unicorn.sh` bash script for installation on the server using this command: